Site icon SafeMailer

 Your IP address is like the digital address of your computer.
 Email providers use it to identify where an email is coming from.

-So, if have a good IP reputation, then your emails are more likely to be delivered to the recipient’s inbox.
+So, if have a good IP reputation, then your emails are more likely to get delivered to the recipient’s inbox.
 Or else, your emails might get caught in to the spam trap.

 Domain reputation: